konflux-ci/konflux-ci/README.md

 #### Push Builds to External Repository

+**NOTE:** This section is only needed if you did not perform the Quay.io setup steps and image-controller deployment.

 Before you do that, you'll configure your application to use an external registry instead of the internal one used so far.
 In order to do that, you'd need to have a repository, on a public registry, in which you have push permissions.